puristajs/purista/website/src/handbook/0_concept.md

 How they are orchestrated, deployed and where they are running does not matter.

-You can decide if you want to deploy your logic as single monolith or in some microservice style or as serverless functions.
+You can decide if you want to deploy your logic as single monolith or in some microservice style or as serverless functions or if you like a mix of multiple styles.
-There is no need to decide if you like to use your own server or to some cloud provider.
+There is no need to decide if you like to use your own server or some cloud provider.

+It also allows to integrate other services and providers, without touching the core of your application.
+Simply add them to the event bus.
+This is also a great option for larger projects, with multiple teams.
+Each team can work independently.

 ### K.I.S.S.